Geod-Geom/py2DIC/README.md

 R. Ravanelli,  M. Di Rita, A. Nascetti, V. Belloni, D. Mattei, N. Nisticò, M. Crespi.
 (2017 - in press), A new Digital Image Correlation software for displacements field measurement in structural applications.
 ISPRS - International Archives of the Photogrammetry, Remote Sensing and Spatial Information Sciences

+To be presented at: FOSS4G PARIS | MARNE-LA-VALLÉE | JULY 18TH-22ND 2017